-Conducts officials meeting for both referees and minor officials (scorekeepers/timekeepers) prior to the games, selecting and scheduling these officials.
+Conducts officials meeting for both referees and minor officials (scorekeepers/timekeepers/shot clock operators) prior to the games, selecting and scheduling these officials.
 Evaluation and follow -up of the officiating as required and assuring rings are available are his/her responsibility.
-(The sanction package also has a handbook for the referee-in-chief.)
+(The sanction package also has a handbook for the referee-in-chief.)To invite, schedule and coordinate game officials.